 When it comes to social media marketing, the most important thing you can do is get active and remain active.
 Don’t just post willy-nilly on Facebook, but rather approach social media with intention.
 Where are your customers hanging out online?
 If you don’t know you need to find out.
 It’s a waste of your time to post like crazy on Facebook—even if you’re posting great content—if your target customers spend all or most of their time on Instagram or Snapchat.

 Distinct from your own personality—often in subtle measure—your business has a unique personality all its own.
 This brand personality plays a critical role in how you connect with your clients.
 The key is that your brand personality needs to be authentic.
 Don’t attempt to portray what you think your customers want to see, but rather simply be yourself and allow your brand to shine through naturally without hesitation or apology.

 Authenticity will build a better connection with customers than putting on a show.
 Authenticity builds relationships.
 Authenticity builds trust.
-Authenticity builds brand and brand longevity.
+Authenticity builds brand longevity.

 Knowing your brand’s personality will also help you better discover and serve your target clientele.
 If your business is classy yet down-to-earth and exudes modesty and sincerity, don’t expect to draw interest from trendy, extravagant party animals.
 You really wouldn’t want them as customers anyway.
 When you know your brand personality you’re better prepared to serve and thrive in that service.

 When you have the first five items on this list squared away, then you’re ready to control the narrative about your brand in the marketplace.
 When you think about it, branding is simply storytelling for the marketplace.
 Crafting an engaging brand means crafting an engaging story.
 The beauty of business branding is that you don’t have to be a writer to tell a great story, you simply need to be authentic and show the world your core value proposition in creative and expressive ways.